 We talk more and more about vehicles autonomous driving, able to transport passengers to their destination smoothly.
 We have already seen the first automatic trains and automatic subways; it's only a matter of time before the first taxis appear.

-The odds of full automotive automation are currently 98%: practically a certainty.
+The chances of full automation of the automotive industry are currently 98%: practically a certainty.

 The fifth profession, the one that is most unlikely to be replaced soon, is that of the doctor.

-It is clear that we cannot speak of a complete replacement, but the potential for change in human jobs related to the medical field is very high.
+It is clear that we cannot talk about a complete replacement, but the potential for change in human jobs related to the medical field is very high.

-Robots built for operating theaters are increasing more and more, improving their performance every year.
+The number of robots built for operating rooms is increasing more and more, improving their performance every year.
 The healthcare sector was one of the first to approach the benefits of artificial intelligence, and it will be disrupted.